Arish Kumar: Career

-Arish Kumar is the son of Editor Kumar, of the editing duo Ganesh–Kumar, who worked extensively under Kavithalayaa Productions.
-Editor Kumar was prominently associated with many iconic films directed by K. Balachander. contributing to classics such as Annaamalai, Baashha, Sindhu Bhairavi, Punnagai Mannan, Keladi Kanmani, Pudhu Pudhu Arthangal, Samsaram Adhu Minsaram, Sigaram, and other films.
+Arish Kumar is the son of Editor Kumar, of the editing duo Ganesh–Kumar, who worked extensively under K. Balachander's Kavithalayaa Productions.

 He made his acting debut in Idhu Kadhal Varum Paruvam (2006), a coming-of-age film directed by Kasthuri Raja, where he played a youngster infatuated with an older woman, portrayed by Kiran Rathod.
 He followed this with Pugaippadam (2010), a film centered on friendship, emphasizing that academics and career aspirations should take precedence over romantic relationships among friends.

-Later in 2010, Arish appeared in Maathi Yosi, a film set against the backdrop of a Dalit colony that effectively portrayed prevailing caste dynamics.
-The same year, he secured a lead role in Goripalayam, directed by Rasu Madhuravan, where he played a rebellious youngster.
-He continued his collaboration with Madhuravan in Muthukku Muthaaga (2011), a family drama highlighting the deep emotional bonds and sacrifices between parents and children.
+Later in 2010, Arish appeared in Maathi Yosi, a film set against the backdrop of a Dalit colony that portrayed prevailing caste dynamics.
+The same year, he played one of the leads in Goripalayam, directed by Rasu Madhuravan, where he played a rebellious youngster.
+He continued his collaboration with Madhuravan in Muthukku Muthaaga (2011), a family drama highlighting the emotional bonds and sacrifices between parents and children.

 In 2019, he appeared in Miga Miga Avasaram as Sri Priyanka's love interest.

-Personal life

-In June 2015, Arish married Abinaya, a doctor, at the Guruvayoor temple in Kerala.
-In December 2017, the couple divorced due to undisclosed reasons.